dylan-lang/opendylan/documentation/website/source/articles/macro-system/macro-types.rst

 `Body-style definition macro`:dfn:
       This kind of macro lets you create `define x … end` syntax.
 This is the most popular kind of macro.
-This type of macro can only be used at the top level of source code.

 `List-style definition macro`:dfn:
       This kind of macro lets you create `define x …` syntax, such as `define